rusejo/bCLI/README.md

 ## Development process: resume
 ### Technical
-From August 29 to September 10th.
+From August 29 to September 11th.
 - [X] Develop a CLI on Node.js and explore all that can be done on it - _achieved on August, 29_.
 - [X] Upgrade the code in order to parse the inputed commands - _achieved on August, 30_.
-- [ ] Find a way to integrate the functionality of the blockchain with the CLI by upgrading its methods and structure.
+- [X] Find a way to integrate the functionality of the blockchain with the CLI by upgrading its methods and structure - _  full achieved on September, 11th_.
 - Be able to integrate the CLI with a API REST functionality (Express). - _achieved on September, 1st_.
 - Be able to manage the functionality over HTTP or "web calls". - _achieved on September, 2nd_.
     - Setting up the server to listening on a port - _achieved on September, 8th_.
 - Integrate the functionality with the Blockchain code.
     - Add a new transaction - _achieved on September, 7th_.
     - Mine a new transaction - _achieved on September, 7th_.
-    - Broadcast transaction - _on development_.
+    - Broadcast transaction - _achieved on September, 11th_.
 - [X] Improve its functionality and see what else can be done - _achieved on September, 10th_.
 - Be able to create at least two instances of bCLI.
-- [ ] Review and debugging.
+- [X] Review and debugging.

 ### Theoretical
 From September 5th to  September 14.
 - [ ] Document all the process on a file/Github. - _on development_
-- [ ] Formulate the business case.
+- [ ] Formulate the business case. - _on development_
-- [ ] Generate the presentation and record the demo.
+- [ ] Generate the presentation and record the demo. - _on development_
 - [ ] Final review.
 - [ ] Pack all the files and upload them on Github.
 - [ ] Send the email with al the project info to Dr. Barry on **September 14**.